 My Swedish Grandmother's Swedish Brownie Recipe

 Baking The Brownies

-The Swedes will bake these in small muffin pans.
+The Swedes will bake these in small muffin pans and sprinkle powdered sugar on top of them.
 If you use small muffin pans for these, then cut the baking time.

+My Swedish Grandmother's Swedish Brownie Recipe